haykox/dv01-backend-challenge/README.md

 ## Submit Query

 Run below `curl` command to `POST` `JSON` queries.
-It supports retrieval by fields, filtering for numeric fields, aggregate functions for numeric fields as well as grouping.
+It supports retrieval by fields, filtering for numeric fields using `AND`, aggregate functions for numeric fields as well as grouping.
-As further enhancements we can also add filtering on aggregate result, sorting and limit.
+As further enhancements we can also add filtering on aggregate result, sorting, limit as well as filtering using combination of `AND` and `OR`.
 The field names match those in the `CSV` file.

 ```bash